mskf3000/Tutorials-and-Cheat-Sheets/MySQL - Enable MySQL Logs to Be Group Readable.md

-# Cheat Sheet - MySQL - Enable MySQL Logs to Be Group Readable
+# MySQL - Enable MySQL Logs to Be Group Readable

 By Jack Szwergold, September 24, 2015